department-of-veterans-affairs/ves-event-bus-developer-portal/docs/consume-events.md

 To register with CODE VA:

-1. Create a file named `catalog-info.yaml` at the root of your source code repository.
+1. In CODE VA, an event-consuming software entity can be modeled as a [Component](https://backstage.io/docs/features/software-catalog/descriptor-format/#kind-component) or as a [System](https://backstage.io/docs/features/software-catalog/descriptor-format#kind-system).
+If you are unsure whether to classify your consumer as a Component or a System, see the [Backstage System Model](https://backstage.io/docs/features/software-catalog/system-model/).

-2. Backstage offers built-in [Component](https://backstage.io/docs/features/software-catalog/descriptor-format/#kind-component) and [System](https://backstage.io/docs/features/software-catalog/descriptor-format#kind-system) Entity Kinds.
-Populate your new `catalog-info.yaml` file with the applicable template, updating `metadata` and `spec` with values that correspond to your component or system:
+2. Create a file named `catalog-info.yaml` at the root of your source code repository and populate it with the applicable template, updating `metadata` and `spec` with values that correspond to your component or system:

-    ???
-Component Example
+    ???+ example "Component"
         ``` { .yaml .copy }
             apiVersion: backstage.io/v1alpha1
             kind: Component